 Tim works across many different sectors in LCA including packaging, agriculture, energy, fuels, water products, buildings and waste management.
 In addition, he has worked on the development of LCA databases for Australia.

 THE WORLD NEEDS TO BE CHALLENGED IN THE WAY WE ENGAGE, DISTRIBUTE, AND SHARE KNOWLEDGE

-WE HAVE DEVELOPED A WAY TO DO THIS, AND CALL IT THE CIRCULAR EDUCATION MODEL.
+WE HAVE DEVELOPED A WAY TO DO THIS: THE CIRCULAR EDUCATION MODEL.
 THIS MODEL PUTS YOUR NEEDS AT THE FOREFRONT, INTEGRATING A LEVEL OF AUTONOMY OVER YOUR OWN EDUCATION AND UPSKILLING.